-Because of the time issues associated with property construction, off plan purchasing can often throw up delays.
-Most developers will insist that mortgage finance is secured before contracts are exchanged, however the majority of standard mortgage offers are only valid for six months.
-If the property you intend to buy is not completed within that period you may have to apply for an extension from your lender (subject to a reassessment of circumstances) or face having to reapply for the mortgage at a later date.
+A number of things need to happen before the new build conveyancing process kicks off.
+The first is to ensure your finances are in order, and most developers will insist that mortgage finance is secured before contracts are exchanged.
+However the majority of standard mortgage offers are only valid for six months.
+If the property you intend to buy is not completed within that period, you may have to apply for an extension from your lender (subject to a reassessment of circumstances) or face having to reapply for the mortgage at a later date.
 Alternatively, you could try to find a lender which offers a specific new build mortgage deal with a longer (nine month) deadline.

 Many developers will offer various incentives such as the opportunity to choose fittings and appliances or free parking where a charge would normally be applied.
 In some cases, Stamp Duty costs may be included within the costs as well.
 These are important details so always make sure you are aware of what is included in the price.

-Reservation fees are often paid by buyers when an offer is made, or a sale is agreed upon, to ‘reserve’ a property for a set period (usually 28 days) and facilitate the legal process leading to an exchange of contracts.
-This fee (which can be anything from £500 to £2,000 or even more on a ‘high end’ property) will be deducted from the final purchase price upon completion but is non-refundable if the buyer fails to exchange contracts within the stipulated period or pulls out of the sale completely.
+You may need to pay reservation fees when an offer is made, or a sale is agreed upon, to ‘reserve’ a new build for a set period (usually 28 days).
+This also facilitates the legal process leading to an exchange of contracts.
+The fee, which can be anything from £500 to £2,000 or even more on a ‘high end’ property, will be deducted from the final purchase price upon completion but is non-refundable if the buyer fails to exchange contracts within the stipulated period or pulls out of the sale completely.
 Therefore, always ensure that your mortgage is agreed in principle before making a reservation.